 In between the pillars of the offshoring industry, smartsourcing surfaced as the (not so) new kid on the block.

-Smartsourcing goes beyond outsourcing by showing companies how to partner with service providers to not only cut costs, but also to boost innovation across the full spectrum of their business.
+Smartsourcing goes beyond hiring offshore programmers to cut costs.
+Smartshoring is about partnering with service providers to not only cut costs, but also to boost innovation across the full spectrum of your business.
 It delivers the agility often lacking in other offshoring frameworks.

 We have created an overview of the key elements of this strategy in order to provide the next stepping stone for companies looking to move out.

 Smartsourcing coincides with major shifts in the offshoring industry where menial tech support tasks have been substituted with groundbreaking R&D centres.
 This transition accentuates the need for more meticulous planning to sow the seeds for next generation of innovation.